MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## Direct links to profile cards

 The modern search experiences on Microsoft365.com, Office.com, and in SharePoint include profile pages built on the same data as profile cards.
-They have a unique link and can be used in documentation, email signatures, etc. Starting December 16th, we will handle redirects from Delve profiles to these profile pages on Microsoft365.com.
+They have a unique link and can be used in documentation, email signatures, etc. Starting December 16, we'll handle redirects from Delve profiles to these profile pages on Microsoft365.com.
 Although there are three places and URLs that offer the same experience, we suggest you refer to the same domain as we use in the Microsoft365.com redirects.

 ### Example links